zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md

 -   date: Datetime type, value of date.
 If the input is string type, it is converted to ‘datetime’ type by implicit conversion.
 If it is another type, an exception is indicated.
 -   delta: Bigint type, date scope to be modified.
 If the input is ‘string’ type or ‘double’ type, it is converted to ‘bigint’ type by implicit conversion.
 If it is another data type, exception occurs.
 If ‘delta’ is greater than zero, do ‘add’ operation, otherwise do ‘minus’ operation.
 -   datepart: a String type constant.
-T his field value follows ‘string’ and ‘datetime’ type conversion agreement, that is, ‘yyyy’ indicates year; ‘mm’ indicates month…
+This field value follows ‘string’ and ‘datetime’ type conversion agreement, where, ‘yyyy’ indicates year; ‘mm’ indicates month.

-    See Conversion between [String type and Datetime type](intl.en-US/User Guide/SQL/SQL Summary.md).
+    See Conversion between [String type and Datetime type](reseller.en-US/User Guide/SQL/SQL Summary.md).
 In addition, the extensional date format is also supported: year- ‘year’; month-‘month’ or ‘mon’; day-‘day’; hour-‘hour.
 If it is not a constant or unsupported format or other data type, an exception is indicated.

 **Return value:**

 Datetime type.
 If any input is NULL, return NULL.

 **Note:**

 -   While increasing or decreasing ‘delta’ according to specified unit, it causes the carry or back space for higher unit.
 Day, month, hour, minute, second are calculated by 10 hexadecimal, 12 hexadecimal, 24 hexadecimal, 60 hexadecimal, 60 hexadecimal respectively.
 -   If the unit of ‘delta’ is month, the calculation rule is shown as follows:

-    if the month part of ‘datetime’ does not cause the spillover of day after adding ‘delta’, then keep the day unchangeable, otherwise the day value is set to the last day of the result month.
+    If the month part of ‘datetime’ does not cause the spillover of day after adding ‘delta’, then do not change the day, else the day value is set to the last day of the result month.

--   The value of ‘datepart’ follows ‘string’ and ‘datetime’ type conversion agreement, that is, ‘yyyy’ indicates year; ‘mm’ indicates month…If no special description exists, related datetime built-in functions all follow this agreement.
-And if no special instructions, the part of all datetime built-in functions also supports extended date format: year- ‘year’; month-‘month’ or ‘mon’; day-‘day’; hour-‘hour.
+-   The value of ‘datepart’ follows ‘string’ and ‘datetime’ type conversion agreement, that is, ‘yyyy’ indicates year; ‘mm’ indicates month and so on.
+If no special description exists, related datetime built-in functions follow this agreement.
+Moreover, if no special instructions, the part of all datetime built-in functions supports extended date format: year- ‘year’; month-‘month’ or ‘mon’; day-‘day’; hour-‘hour.

 **For example**: